junyus1/110B-FinalProject/README.md

 # 110B-FinalProject

 Group Member: FangyangZhang  JunyuSui JiaxinLi
-\n We work out this final project together and the I write the main idea in the 110
+We work out this final project together and the I write the main idea in the 110